MasteringBox – Black Voodoo Magic

 I will say it definitely does something to your music, and much like with the real human counterpart, it’s very subjective whether this ‘something’ is better, or just louder.
-The compression is noticeable when comparing to the original source, but not so much when listening normally, and mostly the EQ appears to be rolling off low-end mud, not much boosting I could detect.
+The compression is noticeable when compared to the original source, but not so much when listening normally, and mostly the EQ appears to be rolling off low-end mud, not much boosting I could detect.
 Nice.

-I ran the same track through MasteringBox 5 times to see if I could trick the software, but each mastered final sounded exactly the same, so it looks like the behind the scenes software is accurately picking up on the track dynamics and applying the right processing each time.
+I ran the same track through MasteringBox 5 times to see if I could trick the software, but each mastered final sounded exactly the same, so it looks like the behind-the-scenes software is accurately picking up on the track dynamics and applying the right processing each time.

 All good so far.
 Let’s fire some tracks through the system and see what we get.